If you’ve made a will and need to change it, you certainly won’t be the first (or last) to do so.

 This way, your family and executors will know exactly what to do when it comes to probate and managing your estate (money, property and other assets).

-Here at Unite Wills, you can create a professional, accurate and legally-valid basic will for free or a more complex will for as little as £59.99.
+Here at Union Wills, you can create a professional, accurate and legally-valid basic will for free or a more complex will for as little as £59.99.
 We also provide other related services that may be of use to you.

 You are able to write your own personal will online using our digital application form, and once it’s been reviewed by our team of experts, we will send you a copy via post to witness, sign and return for storing securely.